 Answer: Huffman’s algorithm is used for creating extended binary trees that have minimum weighted path lengths from the given weights.
 It makes use of a table that contains the frequency of occurrence for each data element.

-46. How to form a queue data structure using stack and vice versa?
+46. How to form a queue data structure using a stack and vice-versa?

-47. Define the different types of algorithms approach.
+47. Define the different types of algorithm approaches.

-- Divide and Conquer: In this approach, we divide a problem into small sub-problems, solve those small subproblems independently, and then join them back.
+- Divide and Conquer: In this approach, we divide a problem into smaller sub-problems.
+Next, we solve those small subproblems independently and then join them back.

 - Dynamic Programming: Dynamic programming is similar to the divide and conquer approach, but in dynamic programming, we solve all the subproblems together.